 - Spending more time in nature

 - Embarking on a weekly Wondermed ketamine session

 Treat Your Anxiety At the Root with Ketamine Treatment

 The Wondermed protocol is an innovative, promising alternative treatment for anxiety disorders.
 Unlike traditional anxiety medications (SSRIs/SNRIs, benzodiazepines), which treat anxiety as a chemical imbalance, ketamine treats anxiety from the root, allowing the growth of new connections within the brain to produce lasting change.

-Wondermed offers patients a new option for alleviating their anxiety with a therapeutic protocol that entails low-dose, oral ketamine treatments and resources to support integration in a customized program.
+Wondermed partners with providers to offer their patients a new option for alleviating their anxiety with a therapeutic protocol that entails low-dose, oral ketamine treatments and resources to support integration in a customized program.

-Wondermed’s comprehensive telemedicine platform allows patients to heal anxiety from the comfort of their homes under the care of trained Wondermed clinicians.
+Wondermed’s comprehensive protocol allows patients to heal anxiety from the care of Wondermed trained, partnered provider.